Doc-Le/PhysioActivities/README.md

  * Have information about the location of the physiotherapist.
  * Information about the different types of services the physio offers so that the customer can decide if the physio actually does that service before contacting.

+  ## Current features

+-   Responsive on all device sizes

+-   Accessible

+-   Easy to navigate (Single use learning)

+-   Interactive elements

+-   Social Links

+-   Ability to contact the clinic via contact page.

+-   Able to search treatments and clinicians available.

+-   Can search future location or details.

+-   Logged in users can their previous and future appointments.

+-   Logged in user can save their addresses and default address, pre-fills Checkout form

+-   Admin user can add, edit and delete any event.

+-   Confirmation email on registration and on successful purchase.

 ## Design
 #